wp-plugins/bbpress-new-ui/readme.txt

 6. New styles for categories: now it looks just fine

 == Changelog ==

+= 3.4.1 =
+* General fixes for responsive design + added responsive design for forums list
+* Improvements for topics list
+* General improvements for dark theme
+* Some fixes and improvements

 = 3.4 =
 * Settings page redesign: Now looks great in purple color